CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M4a-Gettingstarted.md

 ## Overview

-In this lab, you will explore Microsoft Foundry to create and interact with a speech-enabled AI agent.
-You will configure Azure Speech – Voice Live to enable real-time speech-to-text and text-to-speech capabilities, experiment with voice settings and system instructions, and observe how voice interactions are handled in the agent playground.
-You will also review client code to understand how speech-enabled AI agents can be integrated into applications for real-time conversational experiences.
+In this hands-on lab, you will explore speech-enabled AI experiences in Microsoft Foundry by using a pre-configured Microsoft Foundry resource and project.
+You will create an AI agent, configure its behavior using system instructions, and enable Azure Speech Voice Live to add real-time speech input and output capabilities.

+You will explore how voice interactions work within the agent playground, understand how speech is converted to text for processing by a generative AI model, and how responses are synthesized back into natural-sounding speech.
+Finally, you will review sample client code that demonstrates how to integrate speech-enabled AI agents into applications using Microsoft Foundry APIs and SDKs.

+By the end of this lab, you will understand how Microsoft Foundry combines generative AI and Azure Speech services to build intelligent, voice-enabled conversational applications.

 ## Objectives

-By the end of this lab, you will be able to:
+By the end of this lab, you will be able to create and configure a speech-enabled AI agent and understand how real-time voice interactions are implemented in Microsoft Foundry.

-1. **Create a Microsoft Foundry project:** Set up a workspace in Microsoft Foundry to manage AI resources for building a speech-enabled solution.
+1. **Explore a Microsoft Foundry project**: Access a pre-configured Microsoft Foundry project and become familiar with the workspace used throughout the lab.

-2. **Create and configure an agent:** Create an agent, select a generative AI model, and define its behavior using system instructions.
+2. **Create and configure an AI agent**: Create an AI agent, select a generative AI model, and define its behavior using system instructions.

-3. **Enable Azure Speech – Voice Live:** Configure voice capabilities for the agent by enabling speech input and output settings.
+3. **Enable Azure Speech Voice Live**: Configure speech input and output settings to add real-time voice capabilities to the AI agent.

-4. **Explore speech-based interaction:** Understand how speech-to-text and text-to-speech enable real-time voice interaction with the agent.
+4. **Explore speech interactions**: Understand how speech input is converted into text, processed by the AI model, and returned as synthesized speech through the agent playground.

-5. **Review client code for voice-enabled agents:** Examine sample code to understand how speech services and agents are integrated into applications.
+5. **Review application integration**: Examine sample client code that demonstrates how to integrate speech-enabled AI agents into applications using Microsoft Foundry APIs and SDKs.

 ## Pre-requisites